Is CXL worth it?

 Take a look at some real reviews posted.

-Look, if you’ve made it this far, it only points to one thing — that you’re serious CXL and your future in being a full-stack marketer (also known as a T-shaped marketer).
+Look, if you’ve made it this far, it only points to one thing — that you’re serious about your future.

 CXL is tactical, which means their courses constantly need updating.